It was when my then 10-month-old son refused to go back to sleep one morning in July 2008 that I first crossed the

 there, where ’s Gothic aesthetic

-That aesthetic stems partly from the bridge's unique place in the history of bridge building, as McCullough's book points out.
-It was one of the first suspension bridges on such a scale – but the last big one before steel towers became standard.
-None of the
+one of the first suspension bridges on such a scale – but the last big one before steel towers became standard.
+None of the Gotham

 |The commemorative plaque: heroes and villains side by side|

-tower, stood the plaque that was unveiled on May 24, 1883 when the bridge,
+tower, the plaque that was unveiled on May 24, 1883 when the bridge,

 after 14 years’ work, finally opened to the public.
 Having read McCullough’s

-The Great Bridge since that day in 2008, I recognised many of the names on the
+The Great Bridge since that day in 2008, I found many of the names bringing incidents during its building vividly to mind.

 The name John Roebling, the bridge’s original engineer, was marked with a small cross and the date 1869.
 He had, I knew, died slowly and painfully of tetanus after being injured surveying the bridge’s

-exactly beneath where I was standing.
+Brooklyn landing, on a spot almost precisely below where I stood.
 The cables above my head – a mixture of stays to hold

 the bridge deck steady and conventional suspension cables - bore testimony to his